 Your website’s scroll behavior can have a big impact on your users.
 If your web page is really long, then a small button can be added to bring the user back to the top quickly to enhance user experience.
+In this post, we’ll create a “Back to Top” button using HTML, CSS, and JavaScript.

 Let’s jump right into it!🚀

-To get started, you’ll need to create 3 files, namely index.html, style.css and script.js in your directory.
+To get started, you’ll need to create 3 files, namely index.html, style.css, and script.js in your directory.

 <!DOCTYPE html>